Andrea/andrea.github.io/_posts/2022-12-26-Why-start-with-C4-diagrams.markdown

 levels.

 If you are wondering why drawing the system as it is right now, these are a few reasons
  * It is important to anchor the diagrams in reality.
-This means that it is possible to check if the diagrams are correct.
+This means that it's possible to check if the diagrams are correct.
  * Any architecture effort needs information about the current state of the system, what better place to start than drawing something everyone knows about.